pulumi/pulumi/docs/design/mupack.md

 Mu's type system was designed to be supported by a broad cross-section of modern programming languages.
 That said, it's entirely possible that MuPack exposes a construct that a certain language doesn't support.
-Because MuIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and fail-fast if an illegal coercion is attempted.
+Because MuIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and throw an exception if an illegal coercion is attempted.
 It is obviously a better choice to verify such conversions where possible in the MetaMu compilers themselves, however this approach naturally accomodates dynamic languages.

 MuPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
 Examples in this document will use a YAML syntax for brevity's sake.